subtub/OscControllerKit/README.md

 Download the [latest release](https://sourceforge.net/projects/osckit/files/) of OscControllerKit and install it like described here: [How to install a contributed library](http://wiki.processing.org/w/How_to_Install_a_Contributed_Library)

 ## Controller usage
+For a full reference, have a look at the [Javadocs](http://subtub.github.com/OscControllerKit/reference/index.html).

 ### WiiMote
 For using a WiiMote with OscControllerKit, you need [OSCulator](http://www.osculator.net) first.
 Open the file **WiiMote_Osculator.oscd** from the `examples/WiiTemplate` folder in OSCulator and test if the WiiMote signals are coming in.
 If you are having problems connnecting the WiiMote(s), have a look at the [OSCulator WiiMote Wiki](http://www.osculator.net/doc/faq:wiimote) on how to set up OSCulator correctly.